top of page

 Writing Wellness Workshops support graduate students and young scholars.
 Workshops are rooted in research in the history of feminist ethnic studies writing practices.
 We address mental health, creative process, and trauma-informed methods as part of writing practices.

-This class designed for clergy and religious/spiritual leaders uniquely blends an experience of creative writing, learning social theory (including critical race theory), studying feminist foremothers, and nurturing contemplative practices.
-The next 6-week intensive cohorts begin the week of April 8th.
+This class is designed for clergy and religious/spiritual leaders, and it uniquely blends an experience of creative writing, learning social theory (including critical race theory), studying feminist foremothers, and nurturing contemplative practices.

 Writing With Feminist History: A Course in Transformations shows you how the feminist writings of history can inform your approach to writing toward a re-imagined world.
 You will learn writing practices modeled by women writers who have come before, exploring themes of naming, change, and liminality.